petershin/liferay-learn/docs/liferay-cloud/latest/en/reference/liferay-cloud-infrastructure.md

 ## Web Server

-An [Nginx](https://www.nginx.com/) web server is used as a gateway to other services within every Liferay Cloud environment.
-This includes a build-in firewall that provides Layer 7 attack protection, IP protection, and audit logging.
+An [Nginx](https://www.nginx.com/) web server acts as a gateway to other services within every Liferay Cloud environment.
+It also includes a firewall feature, but you must [configure ModSecurity](../tuning-security-settings/web-application-firewall.md) to enable it.

+!!! note
+    Private cluster subscriptions also support additional security configurations that you can request via [Support tickets](../support-and-troubleshooting/liferay-cloud-support.md#opening-a-support-ticket).

-This server is configurable as one of Liferay Cloud's main services.
+The web server is configurable as one of Liferay Cloud's main services.
 See the [Web Server Service](../platform-services/web-server-service.md) for more information.

 ## Liferay DXP